 What happens if the meeting goes beyond the allotted time?
 What if the leadership team has to be absent to deal with other unexpected issues?
 If everyone is busy blaming others and not getting the desired outputs?

 Please list all possible risks with solutions to prepare well!

 For example, consider using a countdown timer for specific agenda items or presentations.

 - Use Online Tools

 Using images and tools is a must today in a meeting if you want to communicate ideas easily and quickly.
-Reports and statistics will also be presented visually and easy to understand thanks to these tools.
+Reports and statistics will also be presented visually and are easy to understand thanks to these tools.
 It also encourages people to provide input and helps you make quick decisions by getting real-time feedback.
-You can find free tools and templates providers like AhaSlide, Miro, and Google Slide.
+You can find free tools and template providers like AhaSlide, Miro, and Google Slide.

 For example, Use Interactive Presentations and tools like polls and surveys to generate creative ideas and display them in real-time.

 - Wrap-up with Town Hall Meeting format

 Participants can raise the questions they want and get instant answers from leaders.
 It proves that leaders are not just faceless decision-makers, but are thoughtful thinkers who not only put the company’s interests first but also think about the interests of their employees.

 - Tips for Facilitating a Strategic Management Meeting